addonify/addonify-floating-cart/README.txt

 = 1.2.4 - ?, 2023 =

+- Added: Option to enable cart strings from the plugin settings.
 - Added: Option to display shipping cost in the cart subtotal.
 - Added: Option to display taxes in the cart subtotal.
 - Added: Options to modify product removal and undo texts.